 Learn how to play rock and blues piano from one of rock’s greatest.
 Chuck Leavell, legendary keyboardist for The Rolling Stones, The Allman Bros, Eric Clapton, John Mayer, and more.

 The Acoustic Blues Rock Essentials series is a 6- lesson video series covering the fundamentals needed to learn the 12-Bar Blues.
 This series begins with a very basic overview of the 12- bar blues chord progression and teaches how to count and feel a blues shuffle rhythm.
 The series then moves on to intermediate finger style techniques covering dead thumb, hammer ons, bending, squeezing, sliding and then ties it together with the connective tissue between the chords.
 The last two lessons of the series cover a handful of blues turn-arounds and how to improvise over the blues.
+This series is for intermediate and advanced students.
+The series includes Guitar tabs of all the techniques discussed.

 In this lesson you will learn how to count and feel a blues shuffle rhythm.
 The lesson begins by teaching a triplet-based shuffle rhythm over the John Lee Hooker one-string blues progression.
 You will then learn how to apply dead thumb and muting techniques to the blues.
 Next we move on to a two-string blues progression with a turn-around back to the root chord.
 By the end of this lesson you will be able to play a complete blues shuffle pattern.
 You'll be feeling the blues!